ukmrs/vierkant/src/tmpimgs/README.md

-# tmpimgs
+# tmpimgs :zap:
-This folder temporarily stores encoded images
-They're deleted shortly after serving them
+## very temporary storage

+The encoded images are briefly saved before being served but then shortly deleted.

+This directory should be empty except this overgrown .gitkeep.

-This file sole purpose is so this dir can be commited to git this way the project is ready out of the box after cloning
+The sole purpose of this README was so this dir can be commited to git.
+But now it also explains stuff.
+So...
+That's pretty neat 🦜